meilisearch/specifications/text/0034-telemetry-policies.md

 ### VII.
 Impact on CLI

-✅ Currently, MeiliSearch only say if `Anonymous telemetry` is enabled or not on the launch message.
-It should also provide a message explaing in a few words that we are collecting anonymized MeiliSearch behavior metrics to enhance the product for future releases.
+✅ Currently, MeiliSearch only says if `Anonymous telemetry` is enabled or not on the launch message.
+It should also provide a message explaining in a few words that we are collecting anonymized MeiliSearch behavior metrics to enhance the product for future releases.
 Thus, displaying a link to the analytics documentation page.

 ## 2. Technical Aspects